 Car Seat Fact 3.
 The shoulder harness pinch test saves lives.

-if there’s any slack in the shoulder harness when you pinch it with your thumb and forefinger, it needs tightening.
+If there’s any slack in the shoulder harness when you pinch it with your thumb and forefinger, it needs tightening.
 Period.
 Ignore the cries of your toddler.
-This is necessary for their safety.
+It might make getting a struggling toddler into their car seat slightly more difficult, but it’s neccesary for their safety.

 Car Seat Fact 4.
 Puffy coats and car seats don’t mix.

 A baby or toddler in a car seat wearing a puffy winter coat or snowsuit is dangerous.
 A blanket or layer over the belt is fine, but underneath puts you in the danger zone.

 Car Seat Fact 5.
 That top tether is there for a reason.

 The top tether is used to help prevent a forward-facing car seat from toppling forward during an accident.
 It’s essential and few parents buckle it.
 Do say.
 Every car sold after 2001 has three anchor points and one of them is for this tether.

 Car Seat Fact 6.
 Pricier car seats are not safer.

 All car seats sold in the U.S. must meet the same standards by the National Highway Traffic Safety Administration.
 What’s that mean?
 The safest seat is the one that fits the vehicle and child and is installed and used correctly.